Actindo-AG/Documentation/PIM/API/07_SetUpPostman.md

 Before you can communicate with the Core 1, you have to set a session cookie.
 To do so, follow the procedure below:

-1. Send a request via the "Send" button.
+1. Send a request via the [Send] button.
     You receive the following response:

         {